nadiamariduena/ecommerce2/README.md

 <br>

-##### SINCE we are going to UPLOAD images, we cannot send Json response, so we cannot accept json DATA therefor we are going to accept the FORM DATA.
+##### SINCE we are going to UPLOAD images, we cannot send Json response, so we cannot accept json DATA

 - START by testing it with this: